 Donor names are listed each year in The Canadian Canoe Museum’s Annual Report.
 When artifacts are exhibited, the name(s) of donors are recognized in accordance with Museum policies and practices and as specified in the signed Gift Agreement.
 A donor can choose to remain anonymous.

-Unfortunately The Canadian Canoe Museum cannot accept conditional donations.
+It is not possible to place all of the Museum’s collection out on display.
+Like most museums, The Canadian Canoe Museum is only able to show a small percentage of its collection at any given time.
 While objects are often acquired for use in future exhibitions, there are a number of other reasons that an object might be acquired, such as rarity, historical significance and research purposes.
 As such, the Museum cannot guarantee that the object(s) will be displayed or for how long.

 When are artifacts removed from the collection and what happens to them?

-Museums periodically assess their collections and may decide to remove from their collections (deaccession) artifacts for a range of reasons, including but not limited to:
+Museums periodically assess their collections and may decide to remove (deaccession) artefacts for a range of reasons, including but not limited to: